-Warm spices like cinnamon and ginger combined with honey, brown sugar, pineapple juice and dijon mustard create an irresistibly flavourful and succulent honey baked ham.
-Perfect for the holidays, whether it be Christmas, Thanksgiving, Easter or Sunday supper, this is going to be a huge hit and may become a family tradition.
+Warm spices like cinnamon and ginger combined with honey, brown sugar, pineapple juice and dijon mustard create an irresistibly flavorful and succulent honey baked ham.
+Perfect for a holiday family dinner, whether it be Christmas, Thanksgiving, Easter or Sunday supper, this is going to be a huge hit and may become a family tradition.

 In this post, you'll learn how to bake a perfect ham!
-This recipe is one of my favourite ways to cook ham not only because it's super delicious, but it's also crazy simple to make… and did I mention, the leftovers are great for using in other recipes too!
+This recipe is one of my favorite ways to cook ham not only because it's super delicious, but it's also crazy simple to make… and did I mention, the leftovers are great for using in other ham recipes too!

 I hope you enjoy this recipe! ❤️ If you give it a try, please let me know how it turned out for you in the comments section at the bottom of the page or share a pic of your om noms on Instagram and tag @dishesanddustbunnies! ❤️

 What Ingredients are used to make Honey Glazed Ham?

 Ham and honey are the stars of this ham recipe however there are a few other key ingredients that are used to get the flavoring just right.
 These are the core recipe ingredients:

 - A ham is basically a cut of pork that has been cured, smoked and then finally cooked.